Cherry Hinton: Cultural references

+Cherry Hinton Hall hosts the internationally recognised annual Cambridge Folk Festival in July.

 Fulbourn Hospital, to the East of Cherry Hinton was built as an asylum in the mid-19th century between the village and Fulbourn.
-Until recently the main Victorian building was used as a psychiatric hospital.
+Until recently the very large main Victorian building was used as a psychiatric hospital.
 It is this hospital which gave rise to the lines "Strong men have run for miles and miles, When one from Cherry Hinton smiles;" in the poem The Old Vicarage, Grantchester by Rupert Brooke.

 The settlement of Cherry Hinton gave its name to the Cherry Hinton Stakes a horse race for two-year-old thoroughbred fillies.
-This Group Two event run over a distance of 6 furlongs (1,207 m) on the July Course at nearby Newmarket Racecourse in early July was renamed the Duchess of Cambridge Stakes in 2013.
+This Group Two event run over a distance of 6 furlongs (1,207 m) on the July Course at nearby Newmarket Racecourse in early July.
+It was renamed the Duchess of Cambridge Stakes in 2013.